decentraland/explorer/docs/code-review-standards.md

 * Try to divide the work of big features on smaller pull requests.
 Plan ahead.
 Use feature toggling if applicable.

 * No pull request can be too small.
-If a given change had to be a one liner, go for it.
+If a given change has to be a one liner, go for it.

 * If everything fails and the PR came out big, bring more reviewers and try to add a guide on the PR description that guides the reviewer through the code.
 Live meetings to explain the code are very welcome as well.